All Episodes

 God bless them.

-They get they grew a gonad.
+They grew a gonad.

-And they wrote a letter, and 47 of them signed it in the Senate, warning the Iranians, hey, just remember this.
+And they wrote a letter and 47 of them signed it in the Senate warning the Iranians, hey, just remember this.

-Whatever deal you sign with Obama can be changed in a less than two years when Obama is gone.
+Whatever deal you sign with Obama can be changed in less than two years when Obama is gone.

-Oh, and that reminds me, guy by the name of Jack Coleman, who is at the Media Research Center's newsbuster site, happened to be listening the other day.
+Guy by the name of Jack Coleman, who is at the Media Research Center's newsbuster site, happened to be listening the other day.

 We had a caller here asking what I thought if Obama decided to blow up the 22nd Amendment and serve a third term.

-Uh, because as I read my own transcript, you know what happened?
+And I need to go through this again because as I read my own transcript, you know what happened?

 I said, you know, I should have said this there, and I should have said that.